sweng-epfl/public/documentation/Logistics.md

 The first lecture, as an exception, does not require a computer.
 Its exercises can be done orally and with a smartphone.

 The second and third lecture require students to install software.
-These requirements are explicitly stated at the top of their notes, and should ideally be communicated in advance to avoid stressing students at the start of the corresponding lecture.
+These requirements are explicitly stated at the top of their notes, and should be communicated in advance to avoid stressing students at the start of the corresponding lecture.

 ## Assessment